+21 A/eq/Ohio/2003, A/eq/Wisconsin/03, A/eq/Ibaraki/07 and A/eq/Sydney/07 are acceptable as A/eq/South Africa/4/2003-like viruses: Other strains (A/eq/Newmarket/1/93 or A/eq/Kentucky/94-like virus) are acceptable until such time as vaccine containing updated strains are available in the country of export.

-20 A/eq/Ohio/2003, A/eq/Wisconsin/03, A/eq/Ibaraki/07 and A/eq/Sydney/07 are acceptable as A/eq/South Africa/4/2003-like viruses e.
-Nasopharyngeal samples, using polyester fibre (e.g. Dacron[®]) swabs, have been taken from the horse four to six days after commencement of PEQ and during the four days before export and tested using a polymerase chain reaction for influenza A virus with negative results in each case.
+e.
+Nasopharyngeal samples have been taken from the horse four to six days after commencement of PEQ and during the four days before leaving the PEQ facility and tested using a polymerase chain reaction for influenza A virus with negative results in each case.

-21 A/eq/Suffolk/89 and A/eq/Borlänge/91, currently used vaccine strains, continue to be acceptable until such time as vaccine containing updated strains are available in the country of export f.
+f.
 A reference serum sample has been taken from the horse during the four days after commencement of PEQ and stored in the exporting country in a laboratory approved and monitored by the Veterinary Authority until completion of PAQ.

 g.
 For the duration of PEQ the rectal temperature of the horse has been taken and recorded twice daily at least eight hours apart.
-If the temperature was 38.5 °C or higher on two consecutive recordings, a nasopharyngeal sample, using polyester fibre (e.g. Dacron[®]) swabs, has been taken and tested for influenza A virus and AQIS has been notified within 48 hours.
+If the temperature was 38.5 °C or higher on two consecutive recordings or other signs of infectious respiratory disease were present, a nasopharyngeal sample has been taken and tested for influenza A virus and AQIS has been notified within 48 hours.
 If the temperature has not been taken for any reason on two consecutive occasions, AQIS has been notified within 48 hours and a clinical examination by a registered veterinarian performed.
-Temperature records will be kept until completion of PAQ.
+Temperature records must be kept until completion of PAQ.